An axiomatic approach to default risk and model uncertainty in rating systems: Default Risk Measures: Definition and Examples

-The previous theorem shows that any default risk measure $\DR$ on $C$ can be extended to a default risk measure on $\Bb.$ Assume that a financial institution has a set $C$ of existing customers and a default risk measure $\DR$, which represents a rating system, assigning to each customer a rating class in the form of a probability of default.\ If the financial institution now aims to allocate new customers, which are characterized by different or additional risk factors, within the existing rating classes, this is possible with the extension procedure described in Theorem \ref{thm.extension}.\ Due to the construction of $\DR_F$, there are no new rating classes and the monotone function $F\colon \Bb\to \R$ can be chosen as an internal risk measurement procedure that describes the creditworthiness of the new set of customers.
-Here, the compatibility condition, which may not seem very intuitive at first, entails a comparison between new and existing customers.
+The previous theorem shows that any default risk measure $\DR$ on $C$ can be extended to a default risk measure on $\Bb.$ \JS{Assume that a financial institution has a set $C$ of existing customers and a default risk measure $\DR$, which represents a rating system, assigning to each customer a rating class in the form of a probability of default.\ If the financial institution now aims to allocate new customers, which are characterized by different or additional risk factors, within the existing rating classes, this is possible with the extension procedure described in Theorem \ref{thm.extension}.\ Due to the construction of $\DR_F$, no new rating classes are introduced and the monotone function $F\colon \Bb\to \R$ might resemble an internal risk measurement procedure.
+Here, the compatibility condition, which may not seem very intuitive at first, entails a comparison in the risk assessment between new and existing customers.}